How to Scrape Web Pages With Cheerio in Node.js

 // ...

-If you run npm run dev in your terminal, then a pokemon.json file should be created automatically.
+If you run npm run dev in your terminal, then a product.json file should be created automatically.
 The message "Data written to file successfully!" should also be logged to the console.

 This is what our file looks like: